History of Dedham, Massachusetts, 1700–1799: Animals

+Only a small portion of the land had been cleared in the 18th century.
+Wolves and other wild animals roamed freely and "made the night hideous," particularly in the area around Wigwam Pond and the surrounding woods.
+A 20 shilling bounty per bobcat was established in 1734, and the last person to claim it did so in 1957.

 Guests

 Benjamin Franklin stayed at the Ames Tavern on October 12, 1763.

-After he retired from Congress due to his poor health, prominent Federalist officials continued to visit Fisher Ames in Dedham.
-In 1800, Alexander Hamilton took a tour of New England.
-His stated objective was to disband the army, but his real reason was to try and convince people to vote for Charles Cotesworth Pinckney instead of John Adams.
-On his way to Boston, where a dinner was held in his honor that included Governor Caleb Strong, the Lt.
-Governor, former senator George Cabot, Francis Dana, chief justice of the Massachusetts Supreme Judicial Court, and several congressmen and clergy, Hamilton stopped in Dedham.
-He was the guest of Fisher Ames on June 24, 1800.
-Next door, Fisher's brother Nathaniel was not pleased with the visit, writing in his journal that "A. Hamilton the high Adul[tere]r run after a tiptoe thro' Dedham."

-On July 20, 1803, Gouverneur Morris also visited Fisher Ames in Dedham.
+Thomas Jefferson ate breakfast there on June 18, 1784 as he toured the northern states before departing for Europe as an ambassador from the Congress of the Confederation.
+Years later, Fisher Ames would become one of his bitterest political opponents.

+When Jeremiah Smith was traveling south from New Hampshire to attend Congress in 1795, he stopped to visit Fisher Ames, his colleague.
+Ames was too sick to attend the opening of the Congressional session and would remain in Dedham until he was well enough to ride south again.

 New Dedhamites

 Eleven Acadians arrived in Dedham in 1758 after the British deported them from what is today Nova Scotia.
 Though they were Catholics, the officially Protestant town accepted them and they "were allowed harbor in town as 'French Neutrals.'"
 There would be no Catholic Church in Dedham for another 99 years when the first St. Mary's Church opened.

 After Nathaniel Ames died in 1764, his son Nathaniel Ames attempted to take over the medical practice his father began.
 Several other doctors moved to town, much to the younger Ames' chagrin, but were not successful and eventually left town.

+Alexander Quapish moved to Dedham from Yarmouth.
+He married Sarah David, a Christian indigenous woman from that community in 1767, having filed his intention to do so on October 27.
+When Sarah died in 1774, she was buried at the ancient Indian burial ground near Wigwam Pond.
+She was said to be the last person buried there.
+Both Sarah and Alexander were known as the "last Indian" in Dedham.